-"Energizing the movement to prevent childhood obesity."
-ENERGY Book Series Teach a Kid to Fish is thrilled to announce that the first book in its ENERGY Children's Book series, "Mookie's Mission E! for ENERGY", will be released the first week of May.
+Teach a Kid to Fish is thrilled to announce that the first book in its ENERGY Children's Book series, "Mookie's Mission E! for ENERGY", will be released the first week of May.
 The children's books support the mission of Teach a Kid to Fish to prevent and reduce childhood obesity by empowering Lincoln children and families to eat healthy and be active.
 The books are a series of 6 children's story books aimed at beginning readers (1st grade) and parents.
-Each book supports one of the 6 messages promoted by the Teach a Kid to Fish ENERGY messaging: • Eat five or more servings of fruits and vegetables a day No more than two hours of screen - time a day Each day get 1 or more hours of - physical activity - Get 8 hours of sleep each night You can do it!
+Each book supports one of the 6 messages promoted by the Teach a Kid to Fish ENERGY messaging:

+ENERGY Book Series

+- Eat five or more servings of fruits and vegetables a day

+- No more than two hours of screen time a day

+- Each day get 1 or more hours of physical activity

+- Rethink your drink

+- Get 8 hours of sleep each night

+- You can do it!

-Rethink your drink It is simple, fun, and easy to remember.
+It is simple, fun, and easy to remember.
 Individuals, families, child-care centers, doctors, organizations, schools, businesses, and faith groups can all use the message to start living a healthy lifestyle.
 The positive message is for everyone.
 The books are written by Rick Helweg with notes for parents written by Dietician Terri Dunlap, and Dr. Karla Lester.
-The artwork for the books will be created by elementary school students at Lincoln Public Schools. with the first book featuring the art of students at Eastridge Elementary School under the guidance of Bob Reeker, Arts and Technology teacher at Eastridge.
+The artwork for the books will be created by elementary school students at Lincoln Public Schools, with the first book featuring the art of students at Eastridge Elementary School under the guidance of Bob Reeker, Arts and Technology teacher at Eastridge.
 Other schools currently involved in the illustration process are Holmes Elementary and Beattie Elementary.
 The ENERGY Book series is supported by the generous contributions of Nelnet and Peterson's Publishing.
 For more information about Teach a Kid to Fish, visit www.teachakidtofish.org.